natsflow/natsflow/README.md

 # natsflow

-Build event &amp; rpc flows to interact with your entire ecosystem
+Build event &amp; rpc based flows to interact with your entire cloud ecosystem

+See (examples)[examples] for sample flows.